Aratramba/pug-doc/README.md

 #### Capture multiple blocks
 The `capture` keyword specifies how many blocks after the comment will be returned.
-Use `Infinity` to capture the rest of the document.
+Use `capture: all` to capture the rest of the document.

 ```jade
 //- @pugdoc